Eduardo Eurnekian: Early life

-Eduardo Eurnekian was born to Armenian immigrant parents on 4 December 1932.
-His family established a textile manufacturer which prospered with the Argentine economy and became an important supplier to international sporting apparel firm Puma; but which, like many Argentine textile makers, nearly collapsed after Economy Minister José Alfredo Martínez de Hoz's round of free trade and deregulatory policies exposed the real value of the business, in 1981.
+Eurnekian was born in Argentina to Armenian immigrant parents.
+His family ran a textile business that thrived for years and supplied Puma.
+However, in 1981, the company nearly collapsed due to Argentina’s economic deregulation under Minister José Alfredo Martínez de Hoz.

 Career

-The Eurnekian family reportedly borrowed heavily from the former Argentine small business lender, BANADE, and in 1988, Eduardo Eurnekian purchased "Cablevisión S.A," then a failing local cable TV station.
-His investment became increasingly lucrative following Economy Minister Domingo Cavallo's implementation of the Convertibility Plan in 1991, which brought financial and price stability to Argentina during the 1990s.
+The Eurnekian family reportedly borrowed heavily from the former Argentine small business lender, BANADE, and in 1988, Eduardo Eurnekian purchased ‘Cablevisión S.A,’ then a failing local cable TV station.
+His investment became increasingly lucrative following Economy Minister Domingo Cavallo’s implementation of the Convertibility Plan in 1991, which brought financial and price stability to Argentina during the 1990s.
 In 1994 he sold a 51% stake in Cablevision S.A. (by then Argentina's second-largest cable operator), to Tele-Communications Inc. for US$350 million and in 1997, netted US$320 million by selling most of his remaining shares to local investment giant CEI Citicorp Holdings SA.

 Eurnekian also held controlling interest in "América TV", four radio stations and a Buenos Aires financial daily, El Cronista.
 "Aeropuertos Argentina 2000," a consortium led by Eurnekian won a 30-year concession in 1998 to run 33 of the Argentina's main airports.
 He also bought the Howard Johnson's master franchise in Argentina from Cendant, and invested in a regional airline company, LAPA.

 Investments in Armenia

-On 17 December 2001, Eurnekian's Corporación América signed a 30-year concession agreement with the Armenian government for the management of operations of Zvartnots International Airport, which is Armenia's largest airport.
-The company launched the construction of a new terminal which brought the airport into conformity with international standards.
-The total cost of the project was more than $50 million.
+In 2001, Eurnekian’s company, Corporación América, signed a 30-year contract to manage Armenia’s Zvartnots International Airport.
+It later built a new terminal to meet international standards, a project costing over $50 million.

 Eurnekian unveiled plans to invest millions of dollars into Armenia's agribusiness sector as he set up a joint venture with a local firm.
 Senior executives from Tierras de Armenia, a Yerevan-based company belonging to Eurnekian, and the Max Group (owned by Harutiun Pambukian, a parliamentarian close to former President Robert Kocharian), reported a US$25 million joint venture to develop 60 km2 (24 mi2) of arid land in the southern Armavir region into fruit orchards and a fruit processing plant.

 Eurnekian has built an almost $1 billion media empire since the early 1990s and is now the majority owner of a consortium operating 76 airports worldwide, mostly across Argentina and elsewhere in South America as well as in Armenia.
 He also owns 2,000 square kilometres of land and food processing factories in northern Argentina.